-Awnings that are 16' and over require additional support to prevent torsion of the casing under the weight of the arms.
+Awnings that are 16' and over require additional support from the center bracket to prevent torsion of the casing under the weight of the arms.
+If installing on a brick wall, 4 bolts are required to safely install the center bracket.
+On other types of walls, make sure that at least 2 bolts are secured to the center of a stud.

-For a WALL INSTALLATION ONLY, the configuration needed is with the hook at the top and the bolt with a plastic sleeve at the bottom.
+For a wall installation, the configuration needed is with the thin bolt at the top and the thick bolt and hook at the bottom.
 See Figure 21.

-Make sure that the center support is aligned with the bottom of the area onto which the awning will be installed; WALL INSTALLATION ONLY.
+For a wall installation, make sure that the center support is aligned with the bottom of the area onto which the awning will be installed.
 See Figure 22.